paulscherrerinstitute/gitutils/Readme.md

                         original repository.
 ```

-If not specified otherwise the default endpoint is https://git.psi.ch.
+> If not specified otherwise the default endpoint is ```https://git.psi.ch```.

 ## Examples

 Currently, there are two commands available: *fork* and *merge request*.

 ### FORK

 #### Gitutils Fork Walk through
 1. Define a project to fork and issue the command.
 Once a repository is forked, it also creates a local clone and an upstream link to the reference repository.
 Arguments:
-  1. -p (*required*): Indicates the project to be forked.
+  1.1 ___-p___ (___required___): Indicates the project to be forked.
 It can be of three different formats:
-    1. "https://git.psi.ch/group_name/project_name" : The user provides the direct http to the git repository.
+    1.1.1 "https://git.psi.ch/group_name/project_name" : The user provides the direct http to the git repository.
-    2. "group_name/project_name" : The user provides a combination of group_name and project_name divided by "/".
+    1.1.2 "group_name/project_name" : The user provides a combination of group_name and project_name divided by "/".
-    3. "project_name" : The user provides the name of the project name.
+    1.1.3 "project_name" : The user provides the name of the project name.
 Gitutils will fetch the name of the group (keep in mind, that this may cause ambiguity problems).
-  1. -n : Indicates that the forked project *will not* be cloned after forking.
+  1.2 ___-n___ : Indicates that the forked project *will not* be cloned after forking.
 A fork will be created on the server-side and no clone nor upstream will be generated on the local git server.
-  2. -c : Indicates to delete any existing fork project under your personal group.
+  1.3 ___-c___ : Indicates to delete any existing fork project under your personal group.
 This might be necessary to fork and clone into a clean copy of the original repository.
 The desired forked project *must not* be a pre-existing forked project under your personal projects.
-2. Implement the changes/development necessary.
+2. Implement the changes/development necessary on the forked repository.
 3. Commit changes.
 4. Push changes to the forked repository.

-Remarks:
-When a successful fork happens, it already creates the upstream link.
+> Remarks: When a successful fork happens, it already creates the upstream link.
 This is done automatically.

 #### Fork usage